A sobering look at Facebook

-SAN FRANCISCO It's the year's hottest initial public offering, but some wealth managers find themselves having a hard time recommending Facebook to their clients.
+SAN FRANCISCO, Feb 3 It's the year's hottest initial public offering, but some wealth managers find themselves having a hard time recommending Facebook to their clients.

 The world's biggest social network is expected to seek a $75 billion to $100 billion valuation in its IPO, the most anticipated stock offering from Silicon Valley since Google Inc (GOOG.O) went public in 2004.